-Mr K. V. Rao, Chairman Mrs Neerja Kapur, Member Mr R. R. Singh, Member Mr Ajit Kumar Saxena, Member Mr N.S.R.
-Chandra Prasad, Member Mr G. Srinivasan, Member Mr R. Sinnakaruppan, Member Mrs Nalini Venugopal, Member resigned on 30 April 2024 and replaced by Mrs Muni Rajeshwari Singh on 27 June 2024.
+Mr. K. V. Rao, Chairman Mrs. Muni Rajeshwari Singh, Member Mr. N.S.R.
+Chandra Prasad, Member Mr. R. Sinnakaruppan, Member Mrs. Nalini Venugopal, Member

-- (1) Pursuant to its terms of reference, the IC: - (a) provides oversight and guidance to management in the management of the Company's investment portfolio and compliance with applicable regulations; - (b) recommends to the Board for approval of the Company's Investment Policy, Asset Liability Management Policy, and short-term and long-term investment plans; - (c) conducts periodic meetings with management to discuss key investment issues and to review the Company's investment portfolio and performance; - (d) monitors the progress and development of the investment decisions taken by management; - (e) determines the strategic direction and identifies suitable investment opportunities; - (f) to reviews investment activities conducted by management; - (g) ensures judicious management of the investment portfolio in line with the risk appetite of and tolerance limits set by the Board in order that there will always be adequate liquidity to support the underwriting activities; - (h) approves investment proposals submitted by management as required under established procedure; and - (i) reviews the minutes of the Company's internal investment committee.
+- (1) Pursuant to its terms of reference, the IC: - (a) provides oversight and guidance to management in the management of the Company's investment portfolio and compliance with applicable regulations; - (b) recommends to the Board for approval of the Company's Investment Policy, Asset Liability Management Policy, and short-term and long-term investment plans - (c) conducts periodic meetings with management to discuss key investment issues and to review the Company's investment portfolio and performance; - (d) monitors the progress and development of the investment decisions taken by management; - (e) determines the strategic direction and identifies suitable investment opportunities; - (f) to reviews investment activities conducted by management; - (g) ensures judicious management of the investment portfolio in line with the risk appetite of and tolerance limits set by the Board in order that there will always be adequate liquidity to support the underwriting activities; - (h) approves investment proposals submitted by management as required under established procedure; and - (i) reviews the minutes of the Company's internal investment committee.